v1k45/python-qBittorrent/README.rst

 Prerequisite
 ============

-qBittorent webUI must be enabled before using this API client.
-[How to enable the qBittorrent Web UI](https://github.com/lgallard/qBittorrent-Controller/wiki/How-to-enable-the-qBittorrent-Web-UI).
+qBittorent webUI must be enabled before using this API client. `How to enable the qBittorrent Web UI <https://github.com/lgallard/qBittorrent-Controller/wiki/How-to-enable-the-qBittorrent-Web-UI>`_

 Quick usage guide
 =================